Imraj-Singh/Triton_Joseph_Projector/README.md

 Key aspects relevant to this project include:

-* **Python Integration:** Kernels are written using Python syntax.
+* **Python Integration:** Kernels writing is embedded with Python syntax.
 This leverages Python's ease of use and integrates seamlessly with libraries like PyTorch, allowing kernels to operate directly on `torch.Tensor` objects residing on the GPU.
 This avoids the explicit memory management (`cudaMalloc`, `cudaMemcpy`, etc.) often required in C++/CUDA, reducing complexity and potential bugs.
 * **JIT Compilation:** Triton kernels are compiled **Just-In-Time (JIT)** when first called.
 Triton's compiler analyzes the Python code and generates highly optimized machine code (e.g., PTX for Nvidia) specifically for the target GPU architecture.
 * **Performance Focus:** While being a higher-level language, Triton is designed to generate code competitive with hand-written CUDA.
 It provides abstractions for managing GPU resources like shared memory and specifying tiling strategies, guiding the compiler to produce efficient parallel execution plans.
 * **Hardware Abstraction (via MLIR):** Triton achieves its cross-vendor capability by leveraging MLIR as a compiler backend (see below).
 The goal is to write one Triton kernel and have the compiler generate efficient code for different GPU architectures.